 Naturally in this context ‘needed’ nearly always means ‘wanted’ but you know.. bikes.
 It also had to be a fixed wheel, having been riding and racing fixed down here in Cornwall for something like 14 years now.
 It’s not always ‘practical’ but it is very enjoyable and puts my head in a very chilled out place that doesn’t always happen with gears… and the lack of maintenance is great, particularly in winter; I much prefer riding bikes to cleaning bikes.
 Besides I just like simple things, simple is always better when you just want to ride a bike.

 Up until the last couple of years or so something like 90% of my domestic riding was on a fixed wheel, recently however I’ve been enjoying much more of the flavour of riding that, as well as knocking around on a few local trails, involves carrying stuff… laptop + work, camera gear, stove and picnic, fishing clobber etc etc. My Surly Crosscheck does a brilliant job at that, as, admittedly, does my old Salsa Casseroll.. but I was missing the fixed wheel.
 I still love to hammer around on my DeSalvo fixed wheel road bike, which will be 10 next year, but something a little more relaxed and useful in ways beyond going somewhat quickly was in order.
 The Allday frame from London-based Brother Cycles managed to tick all my particular boxes in a way that very little else managed to do.. steel, traditional geometry, rack and mudguard eyelets, and clearance for fat rubber.
-The only other frame I’ve seen that manages to come close is the Condor Tempo but that’s almost twice the price and can only take a 28c tyre… and for some reason they did a weirdly unappealing banana thing with the seat-stays.
+The only other frame I’ve seen that manages to come close is the Condor Tempo but that’s almost twice the price and can only take a 28c tyre… and for whatever reason I find the banana-shaped seatstays and choice of carbon fork deeply unattractive.